DHUDBlab/MDGCN/README.md

 are randomly divided into 10 exclusive subsets of approximately equal size, respectively.
 Each subset is treated as the testing set in turn, while the remaining nine subsets are used as the training set.
-Then, the area under the receiver operating characteristic curve (AUROC) and the area under the precision-recall curve (AUPRC) are adopted to measure the overall performance of model.
+Then, the area under the receiver operating characteristic curve (AU-ROC) and the area under the precision-recall curve (AU-PRC) are adopted to measure the overall performance of model.

 ## Predicting indications for new drugs